Are you a Victim of Domestic Violence or Stalking in Colorado?

 Protecting Your Identity

 In addition to protecting yourself from identity theft (see above), you may wish to conceal the whereabouts of your location from your abuser.
-In addition to seeking a protection order, you can take several additional steps to conceal your location.
-Specifically, Colorado has the Address Confidentiality Program (ACP) to assist you in your relocation to an address unknown to your abuser.
+In addition to seeking a protection order, you can take several other steps to conceal your location.
+Specifically, Colorado has the Address Confidentiality Program (ACP) to help you in your relocation to an address unknown to your abuser.

 To be eligible to apply for this program, you must: